sampottinger/short-term-rental-sf-analysis/README.md

 <br>

 ## Article Notes
-\* It's not entirely clear why this analysis' results do not agree with [Inside Airbnb's SF page](http://insideairbnb.com/san-francisco/) on percent of hosts with more than one listing.
+\* It's not entirely clear why this analysis' results are quite different than [Inside Airbnb's SF page](http://insideairbnb.com/san-francisco/) on percent of hosts with more than one listing.
 This can be easily reproduced with the source in `check_multi_listings.md` in this repo.
+It may be the filters applied are different, this analysis only considers listings within SF, or there may be some calculation across scrapes that this analysis does not replicate.

 \** 10% of likely "local" hosts have ≥ 3 listings whereas 15% of potential "remote" hosts have ≥ 3 listings.